bioidiap/bob.extension/doc/cpp_api.rst

 .. cpp:class:: bob::extension::VariableDoc

-   To document a variable (either a stand-alone function or a member function of a class), you should use the :cpp:class:`bob::extension::VariableDoc`.
+   To document a variable (either a stand-alone function or a member function of a class), you should use the :cpp:func:`bob::extension::VariableDoc`.

    .. cpp:function:: bob::extension::VariableDoc(\
         const char* const variable_name,\